 Tuesday May 22: Medieval to Prussian

 Today we investigate Berlin’s early history with a walking tour of the Nikolaiviertel, the historic medieval heart of Berlin bordering the Spree River.
-Though the area was levelled during WWII many of the buildings, including the Nikolaikirche, were faithfully reconstructed for Berlin’s 750th anniversary.
 We travel by ferry along the Spree to the Palace of Charlottenburg, where we enjoy lunch before taking a guided tour of the richly decorated interior of the palace, constructed between 1695 and 1713 as a summer home for Sophie Charlotte, wife of Elector Friedrich III of Prussia.
 We also visit the nearby Berggruen Museum with its exceptional collection of modern art including works by Matisse, Klee and Giacometti.
 Overnight Berlin (B, L)

 Wednesday May 23: The Prussian City